 How can we work together to secure systems?

 - send your findings to the email address firstname.lastname@example.org as soon as possible; preferably encrypted with our EUR PGP-key; or use the web-form to prevent your findings falling in the wrong hands.
 See the vulnerability reporting form.

 - do not exploit vulnerabilities, e.g. by downloading more data than is needed to demonstrate the vulnerability, looking into third-party data, deleting or modifying data.
 Be extra cautious when personal data is involved.

 - do not share information on vulnerabilities until they have been resolved and erase any data obtained through vulnerabilities as soon as possible;

-- do not attack physical security or third-party applications, use social engineering, spam or orchestrate (distributed) denial of service attacks;
+- do not attack physical security or third-party applications, use social engineering, brute-force password attacks, spam or orchestrate (distributed) denial of service attacks;

 - provide sufficient information to allow us to reproduce the vulnerability and provide a quick resolution

 an IP address or URL of the affected system with a description of the vulnerability will usually be sufficient, but complex vulnerabilities may need additional information.